 Benefits of Effective Spelling

-There is general set of spelling rules that can be rewarding, and even enjoyable, for children as they build a feeling of mastery when learning and applying new words.
-This newfound spelling ability trickles down to affect attitudes toward reading, language arts, and other language-based subjects.
+There is a general set of spelling rules that can be rewarding and even enjoyable for children as they build a feeling of mastery when learning and applying new words.
+This newfound spelling ability trickles down to affect attitudes toward reading, English Language Arts (ELA), and other language-based subjects.

 At a basic level, students must be able to recognize letters and apply phonics principles to identify the sounds that correspond with each letter or letter pair.
 Learning to sound out and spell words helps them develop this phonological awareness.

-Partner that awareness with the spelling rules that govern the English language, and all of these skills work together to support reading and literacy; your students will begin to understand spelling patterns, and words will become recognized on sight, rather than sounded out each time.
+Partner that awareness with the spelling rules that govern the English language, and all of these skills work together to support reading and literacy.
+Your students will begin to understand spelling patterns.
+Words will become recognized on sight rather than sounded out each time.
 This improves reading speed, fluency, and comprehension.

-As your students gain confidence in their ability to spell accurately and read with fluency, they will be able to apply spelling words to writing through important skills like editing and proofreading—the more familiar they are with the rules and exceptions of spelling and vocabulary, the more dynamic their ability to string words together becomes.
-What seems like a simple task any hand-held device can do is actually crucial for any child’s ability to read and write.
+As your students gain confidence in their ability to spell accurately and read with fluency, they will be able to apply spelling words to writing through important skills like editing and proofreading.
+The more familiar they are with the rules of spelling and vocabulary, the more dynamic their ability to string words together.
+A simple task any handheld device can do is actually crucial for developing a child’s ability to read and write.

 Spelling in Your Classroom